 Not all mosquito repellents are equal

-We recently conducted a survey across 5 Bunbury and Busselton retailers, and found more than 50 different mosquito repellent formulations.
+A survey across 5 Bunbury and Busselton retailers found more than 50 different mosquito repellent formulations.
 So how can you tell which ones will work best?

-Research has found that those with the active ingredients of DEET (diethyltoluamide) and Picaridin tend to be most effective.
+Research has found those with the active ingredients of diethyltoluamide (DEET), picaridin or p-menthane-3,8-diol (PMD), also known as oil of lemon eucalyptus (OLE) tend to be most effective.
 And the higher the concentration the longer their effectiveness lasts.

 DEET has been shown to be effective at preventing bites from a wide range of mosquito species including those that carry Ross River Virus and Barmah Forest Virus.
 It’s considered the Gold Standard in mosquito repellents.
 But the experts are still divided on exactly how DEET works.
 Many experts believe that it prevents bites by obstructing the mosquito’s ability to identify you as a target, but there is also some research that the mosquitoes smell, and are repelled, by DEET.